 The census provides a unique source of detailed demographic, social and economic data relating the entire population and its most precious resource of its people.
 This information is used for policy making and planning, monitoring and evaluation, research and other decision‐making.

 The census is often the primary source of information such as used for allocation of public funding, especially in areas such as health, education and social policy.
 The main users of this information are the government, local authorities, education facilities (such as schools and tertiary organizations), businesses, community organizations and the public in general.

-This population census 2016 is the first population census by 5 year interval or after 5 years from the previous census in 2011.
+This population census 2016 is the second population census by 5 year interval or after 5 years from the previous census in 2011.
 This was requested by the Electoral Boundary Commission (EBC) according to its Act 2010.
 Of this Electoral Boundary Commission Act 2010, Section 21 (1) & (2) states;

 (1) To facilitate the second determination of boundaries under this Act, the Minister responsible for the administration of the Statistics Act shall cause a general population census to be carried out before the next General Election.
 (2) The Government Statistician shall certify and provide to the Commission such information,calculations and projections that the Commission may require to enable it to perform its functions under this Act.